prediction2020/explainable-predictive-models/manual.md

 Or you can use the environment file provided [here](environment.yml).

 Data files should be in .pkl file format.
+Labels should be in the last column of the .pkl file.

 ### 1. Setting up the Configuration File